 So, what will help to heal abandonment and neglect?
 I can only speak from my own experience, but what I most greatly yearned for during those periods of regression and painful traumatic reenactment was for someone who deeply understood how how healing attempts often show up chaotically.
 They would be someone who could stay fully present in the midst of my stony silences, plaintive wails or angry outbursts, and to each of them simply calmly say over and over again, “That’s fine.
 I understand.
 But I’m not leaving.
 That’s fine.
 I understand.
 But I’m not leaving.”
 That’s what it would mean, at least for me personally, to meet The Big Brain Question with The Big Heart Answer.

 P.S.
-Print copies of my popular parenting book are currently out of stock.
-If you’d like a free digital copy however, click HERE.
+Print copies of my popular parenting book, A Little Book of Parenting Skills, are currently out of stock.
+If you’d like a FREE digital copy however, to really grasp what you missed out on as a child, click HERE.